How to Prepare for the New Brunswick SAFE Home Assessment Without Failing

 The physical inspection component is one part of the SAFE process.
 But it is the part that most commonly creates unexpected delays, because it includes objective pass/fail criteria that are grounded in provincial regulation rather than social worker judgment.
 Your social worker can exercise discretion on many things.
 They cannot approve a bedroom that is 6.5 square metres when regulation requires 7.4.

-The full SAFE assessment typically involves 2–3 home visits.
-The initial visits are more conversational — your history, your motivations, your household members, your support system.
-The formal home inspection, where measurements are taken and safety systems are checked, is typically a later visit.
-But your social worker is observing your home from the first moment they enter.
-The formal inspection confirms what they've already begun to assess.
+The full SAFE assessment may involve multiple home visits.
+The visits can cover your history, your motivations, your household members, your support system, and the physical home inspection.
+Your social worker is observing your home from the first moment they enter, and the formal inspection confirms what they've already begun to assess.

 The Physical Requirements: Every Measurement That Matters

-These are the specific regulatory requirements from the Child and Youth Social Services Regulation (2024-6) and DSD SAFE policy that determine pass or fail on the physical inspection:
+These are the specific regulatory requirements from the Child and Youth Social Services Regulation (2024-6) and DSD SAFE policy that inform the physical inspection:

 Bedroom Size